genomic-medicine-sweden/Twist_Solid/docs/dna_snv_indels.md

 The clinical interpretation tool QCI calculates allele frequency from the AD FORMAT field instead of using the AF FORMAT field supplied by the callers.
 This has shown to be wrong especially for INDELs.
 The AD field is therefore corrected so that the allele frequency based on the AD field corresponds to the AF field.
 This correction of the vcf file is performed by an **in-house script**.

 **Result file**: `results/dna/vcf/{sample}_{type}.annotated.exon_only.filter.hard_filter.codon_snv.qci.vcf`

+## GATK Mutect2 variant bam file
+When **[GATK Mutect2](https://gatk.broadinstitute.org/hc/en-us/articles/360037593851-Mutect2)** finds INDEL candidates it realignes reads in this regions and outputs a realigned bam-file covering these INDEL regions.
+This makes it possible to inspect INDELs called by Mutect2 in IGV.
+As Mutect2 runs on individual chromosomes these bam-files are then merged, sorted and indexed before.

+**Result file**

+* `bam_dna/mutect2_indel_bam/{sample}_{type}.bam`